stephskaggs/stephskaggs.github.io/_posts/2014-09-28-week-three.markdown

 ---
 layout: post
-title: Week 3: Recap
+title: Week 3 - Floats float my boat.
 date: 2014-09-28
 categories: JavaScript, Floats, Git
 ---

-Floats float my boat.

 We learned a lot of things this week, more JavaScripts functions and Git GUI to start with.But then we got to floats.
 And for the first time since I started this class I feel like I completely get something.
-This is the first time I didn’t struggle with assignments and I actually really enjoyed working on it.
+This is the first time I didn’t struggle with assignments and I actually really enjoyed working on it

 And then there are functions.
 I always feel like I’m starting to get this stuff, when in reality it really hasn’t completely clicked for me.
 It’s just a lot of work to get to a very small output most of the time and I’m not sure I’ll ever be that patients.
 Another thing I’ve learned is that I’ll never be is a good typer (typist?).
 Yes, I’m a writer.
 But I make more typos than anyone I know and that kind of habit really bite you in the ass when it comes to writing code.
 There’s always something small and annoying (like a misspelled word) that gives me syntax error after syntax error.